Racial segregation in the United Kingdom: The Midlands

 Smethwick was a key battleground for anti-racism campaigners breaking the colour bar that operated in the town's pubs run by Mitchells and Butlers brewery.
 The campaign was run by the Indian Workers Association and one of its members Avtar Singh Jouhl introduced Malcolm X to one of the town's pubs, the Blue Gates.
+Other Smethwick pubs and clubs, including the Red Cow Hotel and the CIU-affiliated Labour Club were among many others operating colour bars.

 In 1969, a Wolverhampton pub denied entry to Abe Tapper, of Indian origin, when he wanted to use the Ash Tree's telephone.

 In 1983, a West Bromwich wine bar banned Sikh youth leader Dal Singh from entering the premises because he was wearing a turban.

 The North

-Manchester police were called to the Old Abbey Taphouse pub on the Greenheys estate between Hulme and Moss Side on September 30, 1953, and black boxer Len Johnson and his friends were all thrown out after being refused service because of the colour of his skin.
+Manchester police were called to the Old Abbey Taphouse pub on the Greenheys estate between Hulme and Moss Side on 30 September 1953, and black boxer Len Johnson and his friends were all thrown out after being refused service because of the colour of his skin.
 Johnson was angered by this and enlisted the help of the then Lord Mayor of Manchester, and the Bishop of Manchester; more than 200 people took part in a demonstration outside.
 In 1954, two Manchester publicans lost their licences for operating a colour bar in the Whitworth Hotel and the Paragon Inn after they refused to serve Samuel Edoo, a Manchester University graduate.

 Hotels

 Proprietors would often eject or ban black and Asian members of the public that wanted rooms.
-The most famous case was of the West Indian cricketer, Learie Constantine, who was told to leave the Imperial Hotel in Russell Square, London, in 1943.
+The most famous case was of the West Indian cricketer, Learie Constantine, who in 1943 was told to leave the Imperial Hotel in Russell Square, London, and successfully sued the proprietors for breach of contract.
 In 1937, the Scottish Heavyweight boxer, Manuel Abrew, nearly cancelled his fight with Jack London in London after being turned away from four hotels in the city and one in Windsor where he was told to find a boarding house instead.
-Other sportspeople who suffered from the hotel colour bar include the entire Indian table tennis team in 1935 causing the world table tennis championship organisers to force the owners of a London hotel to change their mind by threatening to remove all competitors from the premises.
+Other sportspeople who suffered from the hotel colour bar include the entire Indian table tennis team in 1935 causing the organisers of the 1935 World Table Tennis Championships to force the owners of a London hotel to change their mind by threatening to remove all competitors from the premises.

 A colour bar operated throughout the UK and well into the 1980s; for example a Scottish hotel tried to ban two brothers, Omar and David Dafalla, from a disco in March 1986 after they had admitted their white mother.